jabrena/developer-guides/docs/guides/permissions-and-errors.md

 **401 Unauthorized - Invalid access token**

-The access token provided in the Authorization header is expired or not longer valid, and you must generate a new token.
+The access token provided in the Authorization header is expired or not longer valid.
+You must generate a new token.

 ```json
 {